laminlabs/lamindb/docs/curate.md

 curator.cat.non_validated
 ```

-For "CD8-pos alpha-beta T cell", let's understand which cell type in the public ontology might be the actual match:
+For "CD8-pos alpha-beta T cell", let's find out which cell type in the public ontology might be the actual match:

 ```python
 # to check the correct spelling of categories, pass `public=True` to get a lookup object from public ontologies